 The second step of the European Resilience Management Guideline refers to conducting a risk assessment.
-Understanding the risk landscape is crucial and therefore this step refers to performing a regular risk analysis to appreciate the uncertainties that are of greatest priority to a city.
+Understanding the risk landscape is crucial for effective resilience planning and therefore this step refers to performing a regular risk analysis to appreciate the uncertainties that are of greatest priority to a city.
 Stakeholders need to be especially involved in this step to ensure that a wide perspective is taken with respect to the types of risks a city faces.
-Through considering the complex consequences that can arise when risks are combined with one another people get to think differently about them, through considering the complex consequences that can arise when risks interact with one another.
+Consideration and discussion of the complex consequences arising from interactions between risks leads to a broader understanding of risk.
 Before performing this step, the resilience team reviews relevant risk registers to get informed about shocks and chronic stresses identified in previous situations or by other teams (e.g. national risk register, emergency planning community risk register or corporate risk register).